im-tofa/pokebrowse/configs/README.md

 **NOTE:** If you choose to use a self-signed certificate without configuring your browser to trust the certificate, you can get around it by manually accessing the server (`https://localhost:3000`), login server (`https://localhost:4000`) and client (`https://localhost:8080`) through the browser and "access the website anyway" to make the browser temporarily trust the service.

 Also note that the client uses a default certificate, not yours!
-The provided certificate is currently only used for the server.
+Your provided certificate is currently only used for the server.